Arithmetic Circuits for ZK

 We encode x, y, and z as arithmetic circuit signals and constrain them to have values 0 or 1.

-The following arithmetic circuit can only be satisfied if x, y, z are each 0 or 1.
+The following arithmetic circuit can only be satisfied if x, y, and z are each 0 or 1.

 x(x - 1) === 0